gshively11/sos/README.md

 5. Based on the route, API determines that we need to talk to products-service
 6. API will check flipr config to see which version of products-service it should talk to
 7. API will then check with service discovery to see where that version products-service lives
-8. API will then proxy the request to the appropriate instance of products-service
+8. API will then proxy the request to the appropriate instance of products-service using node-http-proxy
 9. Products-service will accept the request and perform any authorization needed based on the user context
 10. Products-service will get the product information and send the response
 11. API will receive the response and forward it on to nginx